kyaiooiayk/MLOps-Machine-Learning-Operations/tutorials/AWS/ReadMe.md

   - Upload your code.
   - Continue to manage the instances while your application is running.

-- **Instance store** is a store that provides temporary block-level storage for an Amazon EC2 instance.
-An instance store is disk storage that is physically attached to the host computer for an EC2 instance, and therefore has the same lifespan as the instance.
-When the instance is terminated, you lose any data in the instance store.
-Thus, instance stores for use cases that involve temporary data that you do not need in the long term.

 ## Quick references
 - **Elastic Inference** allows you to attach low-cost GPU-powered acceleration to Amazon EC2 and Sagemaker instances or Amazon ECS tasks, to reduce the cost of running deep learning inference by up to 75%.
 Amazon Elastic Inference supports TensorFlow, Apache MXNet, PyTorch and ONNX models.